 Phone: (817) 884-1342

 Contact Law Offices of Richard C. McConathy today for a consultation about your DWI with a child passenger offense in Dallas, Fort Worth, Denton, Irving, Richardson, McKinney, Arlington, Carrollton, and the surrounding communities.
 Richard McConathy is an experienced Dallas DUI defense attorney who will make every effort to help you achieve the best possible outcome for your particular situation.

-Call (972) 233-5700 or complete an online form for a free, confidential consultation about your charge of DWI with child passenger in Dallas County, Ellis, Kaufman Rockwall, Tarrant, Denton, Collin and surrounding areas of the greater DFW metroplex.
+Call (972) 233-5700 or complete an online form for a free, confidential consultation about your charge of DWI with a child passenger in Dallas County, Ellis, Kaufman Rockwall, Tarrant, Denton, Collin, and surrounding areas of the greater DFW metroplex.